joelwi35/EarthDefender/README.md

 There are 3 types of defensive ordinances at your disposal.
 Some enemies are immune to one or two ordinance types so experiment to figure out what works for each incoming foe.

-1. Rockets.
+1. Yellow Rockets.
 Rockets are effective against most non shielded foes, such as asteroids.
-2. Lasers.
+2. Blue Lasers.
 Lasers are effective against alien craft.
-3. Lightning (ion cannon).
+3. Purple Lightning.
 Lightning is used to bring down shielded foes, and the only ordinance that will eventually lower the Mother Ship's shields.

 # Controls